A cryptocurrency (or crypto currency) is a digital asset des... More Crime and

 On June 7, 2021, the US Department of Justice announced that they had seized 63.69 BTC of the 75 BTC ransom Colonial Pipeline had paid to DarkSide.
 This ransom recovery is the first undertaken by the recently created DOJ Ransomware and Digital Extortion Task Force.

 While the FBI was able to recover about 85% of the bitcoin paid to DarkSide, this only accounts for roughly half of the USD equivalent initially paid due to a fall in the price of bitcoin since the ransom payment.
-The remaining 11.3 BTC remained in a different DarkSide or DarkSide affiliate-controlled address, as shown in the graphic below.
+The remaining 11.3 BTC remained in a different DarkSide or DarkSide affiliate-controlled In a cryptocurrency context, an address is a cryptographic k...
+More, as shown in the graphic below.

 Based on an analysis of the flow of funds and DarkSide’s operation as a Ransomware-as-a-Service (RaaS) model, the unseized funds could be held by DarkSide operators while the funds seized were those held by the RaaS affiliates that conducted the hack.
 It is common practice for ransomware operators to take a 15-30% cut of the ransom, leaving the RaaS affiliates (those that conduct the attack) with the remainder.